A NEW organisation has risen from the ashes of the former Oxford Cycle Workshop, which ceased operating in February.

 “Oxford is a big cycling city but a lot of people just use bikes to get from A to B, we want there to be somewhere for cyclists to go where they feel like part of a community.

 “If you get people to feel they are part of a friendly, comfortable community of cyclists, it will encourage them to cycle more – and in turn use the workshop more.”

-To launch The Broken Spoke, there will be a bicycle scavenger hunt – known as an alleycat and with a back to school fancy dress theme – which will offer a tour on two wheels of some quirky sites of the city.
+To launch The Broken Spoke, there will be a bicycle scavenger hunt – known as an alleycat and with a back to school fancy dress theme – which will offer a tour on two wheels of some quirky sites of

 It takes place on Friday, leaving from Broad Street at 6.30pm.

 The first open access workshop is at South Oxford Community Centre, Lake Street, on Saturday.

 For an admission fee of £7, people will be able to benefit from workshop space, tools, and guidance from experienced mechanics.

 The first bicycle mechanics course, which starts on Sunday, is already fully booked.